Fatally Stricken From Smoke Inhaled at Dwelling Blaze

 NORWOOD.
 Jan.
 1—Stricken suddenly from smoke inhaled at a fire a short time previously.
 Ladderman John F. Lydon, 41, of 38 Press av., a member of the local fire department, died early today at the controls of a ladder truck as he was driving back to the firehouse.

-A possible accident was averted by the quick thinking of Ladderman Eugene Charron, who climbed the length of the truck from the rear and seized the controls, bringing the vehicle to a halt as it approached an occupied house after jumping over a curbstone at Mountain av. and Adams st.
+A possible accident was averted by the quick thinking of Ladderman Eugene Charron, who climbed the length of the truck from the rear and seized the controls, bringing the vehicle to a halt as it approached an occupied house after jumping over a curbstone at Mountain Ave and Adams st.

 Lydon, a member of the department for the past 12 years, was taken to the Norwood Hospital but was dead on arrival.
-Although he failed to complain to other firemen about being ill at the fire, a small house blaze on Hill st., authorities said that he must have inhaled a large amount of smoke.
+Although he failed to complain to other firemen about being ill at the fire, a small house blaze on Hill St., authorities said that he must have inhaled a large amount of smoke.

 Funeral services will be held Saturday morning at St. Catherine’s Church.
 He is survived by a wife, Mary, and two children.